ibexa/documentation-developer/docs/guide/cache/fastly.md

 ## Snippets

 You may also add VCL code to the Fastly configuration without modifying the custom VCLs directly.
-You may do that by creating [snippets](https://docs.fastly.com/en/guides/about-vcl-snippets).
+Do that by creating [snippets](https://docs.fastly.com/en/guides/about-vcl-snippets).
 It is recommended to use snippets instead of changing the VCL files provided by Ibexa DXP as much as possible, making it easier to later upgrade the Ibexa DXP VCLs.
 When you use snippets, the snippet code is injected into the VCL where the `#FASTLY ...` macros are placed.
-For instance, if you create a snippet for the `recv` subroutine, it will be injected into the `ez_main.vcl` file on the line where `#FASTLY recv` is found.
+For example, if you create a snippet for the `recv` subroutine, it will be injected into the `ez_main.vcl` file on the line where `#FASTLY recv` is found.

 ### List available snippets for a particular version